 After the « loss » of the Transjordan Palestine, most of the Jewish nationalists have focused their efforts on the establishment of a Jewish National Home in Cisjordan Palestine.

-In February 1947, the United Kingdom announced its intent to terminate the Mandate for Palestine, referring the matter of the future of Palestine to the United Nations.
+In February 1947, Britain announced its intent to terminate the Mandate for Palestine, referring the matter of the future of Palestine to the United Nations.